 A sharps disposal bin

 Check the expiry date.
-Do not use PEGASYS after the expiry date shown on the pre-filled syringe label
+Do not use Pegasys after the expiry date shown on the pre-filled

 Remove the protective cap from the end of the needle